 We’ve picked out four of the best tips that will help you prevent tonsil stones:

 Brushing your teeth removes the bacteria that collects after a day of eating.
 It would be best if you also flossed between your teeth to eliminate any food particles lodged between them.
-In addition, it decreases the likelihood of any debris or bacteria attaching to your tonsils.
+In addition, it decreases the likelihood of debris or bacteria attaching to your tonsils.

 Brush Your Tongue Everyday